Skip to main content Skip to main navigation Skip to footer

 July 2013

-The rector of the Ravensburg-Weingarten University of Applied Sciences, Professor Dr. Thomas Spägele, begins his second eight-year term in office.
+The Rector of Ravensburg-Weingarten University of Applied Sciences, Professor Dr. Thomas Spägele, takes up his second eight-year term of office.

 2014-2016